dacrands/bergen-gatsby-cms/src/pages/projects/electric-sport-bike.md

     name: Mark Balzarette
 blog:
   - body: >-
+      Manufactured brackets for the charger hold/ made 19/64 in holes for m6 screws to hold the charger in place on the frame.
+The remanding debris and rust left on the motorcycle was cleaned off.
+    date: 2019-07-22T19:38:30.636Z
+    title: Week 10
+    image: /img/screen-shot-2019-08-21-at-3.39.45-pm.png
+  - body: >-
       Last week we finished plasma cutting the triangular brackets and drilling the holes to screw the aluminum bars together.
 We then attached brackets onto the bars and put the battery mount together.
 Additional brackets